golfecholima/ca-election-results/README.md

 * Building sustainable tools.
 Counties will change how they report results after this project is done, then what?

 ### Proposed solution
 A mobile-first data entry web application that auto-populates where automation is possible and predictable, and otherwise provides a simple user experience such that remaining results can be manually entered by newsroom volunteers, stringers, or staff with minimal risk for error.
-An accompanying flat-file or API results portal and basic prebuilt iframe capable results widgets.
+The web application would be accompanied by a flat-file or API results portal and basic prebuilt iframe-capable results widgets.

 ## Imagined interfaces
 * Fuzzy search list of counties.
 Click through to >